abhranja-sudo/zendesk-ticket-viewer/README.md

 * Replace the **xxxx** in *src/main/resources/config.properties* with **Token** in format *bearer yourtoken*
 * **Base URL** can also be replaced in config.properties when testing with different URL

-* To run the application
+* To run the application, go inside project directory

         cd zendesk-ticket-viewer

+* On Mac/Linux

         ./mvnw clean install exec:java

+* Or on windows

+        mvnw.cmd clean install exec:java

 Architectural Design